mikrasilnikov/torr/README.md

 - Torr does not employ most of the features of the [zio-actors](https://zio.github.io/zio-actors/) library like remoting and persistence.
 Thus depending on an actor framework in this case may seem like an overkill.
-However, the [actual implementation](https://github.com/zio/zio-actors/blob/master/actors/src/main/scala/zio/actors/Actor.scala) of a local actors in zio-actors is very lightweight and looks like the thing that I would have been making anyway.
+However, the [actual implementation](https://github.com/zio/zio-actors/blob/master/actors/src/main/scala/zio/actors/Actor.scala) of a local actor in zio-actors is very lightweight and looks like the thing that I would have been making anyway.

 ### Disk cache